CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

 <img :src="$vuetify.theme.dark ? '/img/logo-CSSZ-v1-48.png' : '/img/logo-CSSZ-v3-48.png'">
 ```

 That's it.
-If you used Vuetify themse before in your project, then it's a quick task for you, if you haven't, then it's a bit bigger work, but you'll have a much more consistent coloring in your website project.
+If you used Vuetify theme before in your project, then it's a quick task for you, if you haven't, then it's a bit bigger work, but you'll have a much more consistent coloring in your website project.

 I hope you enjoyed reading this blogpost.